-Huge fire engulfs Dubai residential skyscraper
+Firefighters extinguish blaze in Dubai residential skyscraper

 2 Min Read

-DUBAI (Reuters) - A massive blaze was engulfing one of the world's tallest residential buildings in Dubai early on Friday, residents said, but authorities noted the tower had been evacuated and no injuries were reported.
+DUBAI (Reuters) - Firefighters have extinguished a blaze that swept through one of the world's tallest residential buildings in Dubai early on Friday, forcing occupants to flee their homes as burning debris showered down the sides of the 79-storey tower.

+Dubai's civil defense authorities said firefighting squads put out the blaze by around 4.00 am (0000 GMT) and were cooling the 1,105 foot (337 meter) tall Torch tower.

-Flames shot up the sides of the Torch tower in the upscale Marina district in the second blaze at the building since 2015, causing burning debris to fly down the structure.
+Flames shot up the sides of the building in the city's upscale Marina district in the second blaze at the structure since 2015.

-The Dubai government said firefighting squads from four Civil Defence stations have been deployed and the fire has been brought under control.

-"No injuries have been reported so far in the Torch tower fire incident," the government said on its Twitter account.
+Firefighters and police sealed off surrounding streets, which were partially covered by dust and debris.

+By 4.00 a.m. the exterior of the building showed no sign of fire as residents and onlookers stood around staring up at the building, according to a Reuters witness.

 Residents and eyewitnesses have been posting images and photos of the 79-story skyscraper on fire on social media.